dunglas/frankenphp/docs/known-issues.md

 ## get_browser

-The [get_browser](https://www.php.net/manual/en/function.get-browser.php) function seems to have a bad performance after a while.
-A workaround is to cache (e.g. with APCU) the results per User Agent, as they are static anyway.
+The [get_browser()](https://www.php.net/manual/en/function.get-browser.php) function seems to perform badly after a while.
+A workaround is to cache (e.g. with APCU) the results per User Agent, as they are static.

+## Standalone Binary and Alpine-based Docker Images

+The standalone binary and Alpine-based docker images (`dunglas/frankenphp:*-alpine`) use [musl libc](https://musl.libc.org/) instead of [glibc and friends](https://www.etalabs.net/compare_libcs.html), to keep a smaller binary size.
+This may lead to some compatibility issues.
+In particular, the glob flag `GLOB_BRACE` is [not available](https://www.php.net/manual/en/function.glob.php)

 ## Using `https://127.0.0.1` with Docker